andykee/lentil/docs/user/fundamentals/planes.rst

     :width: 450px
     :align: center

-* ``ptype`` - defines how a plane interacts with a
-  |Wavefront|.
-When a wavefront interacts with a plane, it inherits the plane's
-  ``ptype``.
-Plane type is set automatically and unexpected behavior may occur if it is changed.

-  Lentil planes support the following ptypes:
+* ``ptype`` - specifies the plane type.
+Additional details are available in the sections describing :ref:`user.fundamentals.wavefront.plane_wavefront` and :ref:`user.fundamentals.wavefront.ptype_rules`

+  Valid types are:

   ============= ============================
   ptype         Planes with this type